elves/elvish/website/README.md

 of the `index.html` file under it, and we use JavaScript to patch such URLs dynamically.

-### Building the docset

-Building the docset requires the following additional dependencies:
+### Additional workflows

+-   Run `make check-rellinks` to ensure that relative links between pages are valid.

+-   Run `make Elvish.docset` to build a docset containing all the reference docs.
+[Docset](https://kapeli.com/docsets) is a format for packaging documentation for offline consumption.

--   Python 3 with Beautiful Soup 4 (install with `pip install bs4`).
+Both workflows use a Python script under the hood, and require Python 3 and Beautiful Soup 4 (install with `pip install --user bs4`).

--   SQLite3 CLI.

-To build the docset, run `make docset`.
-The generated docset is in `Elvish.docset`.

 ## Transcripts